ashwinS23/SimpleToDo/README.md

 Describe any challenges encountered while building the app.
 I found it challenging at first to figure out what the right button placement was for the Add button and how to align the different elements on the design panel and compare those design elements with the code on the code panel.
-I also closed the emulator a few times by accident which made the loading process a bit slower every time I tried to test a new change.

 ## License